kubernetes/enhancements/keps/sig-auth/4317-pod-certificates/README.md

 **Support external CA implementations that require PKCS#10 CSRs**: Some CA implementations are set up to issue certificates directly to arbitrary public keys.
-However, there is a significant base of deployed systems (including ACME-based CAs, as well as Vault), that need a PKCS#10 certificate signing request in order to issue certificates.
+However, there is a significant base of deployed systems (Vault, for example), that need a PKCS#10 certificate signing request in order to issue certificates.

 ### Non-Goals